Q: How can I get in contact with Scotland Title?

 No. Anyone can place an order, and anyone can receive a gift pack.

 No. You cannot register your land, because this is such a small plot; specifically it is defined as a “souvenir plot”.

 ‘Souvenir’ plots of land have been sold in Scotland for over 30 years.
 The sale of these plots is governed by the Land Registration (Scotland) Act 1979, recently revised as the Land Registration etc. (Scotland) Act 2012.
 Please note that this act does not permit souvenir plots of land to be added to the Land Register.

-Details of your personal rights in your plot will be recorded in a Register of Land maintained by Highland Titles and details of each plot can be viewed online using our website.
+Details of your personal rights in your plot will be recorded in a Register of Land maintained by Scotland Title and details of each plot can be viewed online.